Long service leave accrued before 20 June 2022

 • any period between employment, where an employer terminates an employee due to slackness of trade but then re-employs them within 6 months of the date of termination

 • any period when the employee was stood down by their employer in accordance with an award, agreement, order or determination.
 Please note the situation may be different if a stand down was based on a JobKeeper enabling stand down direction.
-See the JobKeeper enabling stand down directions and long service leave entitlements for more information.
+See the JobKeeper scheme and long service leave for more information.

 • any absence arising directly or indirectly from an industrial dispute, if the employee returned to work in accordance with the terms of settlement of the dispute